vlayer-xyz/vlayer/book/src/features/email.md

 > Keep in mind that this is a simplified version of a real MultiSig wallet, demonstrating how an email recovery function could operate.

 ## Security assumptions
-Billions of users trust providers to deliver and store their email.
+Billions of users trust providers to deliver and store their emails.
 Inboxes often contain critical information, including work-related data, personal files, password recovery links, and more.
-They also have access to their customers' emails, which they often use to serve ads.
+Email providers also access customer emails for purposes like serving ads.
 Email proofs can only be as secure as the email itself.
-The protocol relies on both the sending and receiving servers being trustworthy.
+The protocol relies on the trustworthiness of both sending and receiving servers.

 ### Outgoing server
-The vlayer prover checks that the message signature matches the public key listed in the DNS records.
-However, a dishonest outgoing server can forge emails and trick the prover into generating valid proof for them.
-This threat is not specific to the vlayer setup; any email client may be vulnerable to such attacks.
+The vlayer prover verifies that the message signature matches the public key listed in the DNS records.
+However, a dishonest outgoing server can forge emails and deceive the prover into generating valid proofs for them.
+This threat is not unique to the vlayer setup; any email client can be vulnerable to such attacks.

 ### Prevent unauthorized actions
-Both outgoing and incoming servers can read emails and use them to create proofs without the permission of the real mailbox owner.
-This also applies to the prover.
-Protocols are advised to use email proofs in a way that makes it impossible to manipulate smart contracts into unauthorized actions, such as sending funds to unintended recipients.
+Both outgoing and incoming servers can read emails and use them to create proofs without the permission of the actual mailbox owner.
+This risk also extends to the prover.
+It is crucial for protocols to utilize email proofs in a manner that prevents the manipulation of smart contracts into performing unauthorized actions, such as sending funds to unintended recipients.

-In particular, it is advisable to include complete information in the email to ensure correct actions.
-Prefer emails like: "Send 1 ETH from X to Y on Ethereum Mainnet" over emails like: "Send 1 ETH".
+Specifically, it is advisable to include complete information in the email to ensure correct actions.
+Prefer emails like: "Send 1 ETH from X to Y on Ethereum Mainnet" over vague instructions like: "Send 1 ETH."